Macron to reduce French military troops in Africa's Sahel

 PARIS (AP) — French President Emmanuel Macron on Thursday announced the future reduction of France’s military presence fighting Islamic extremism in Africa’s Sahel region.

-In a news conference, Macron spoke about the “profound transformation of” France’s military operation in Mali and neighboring countries.
+In a news conference, Macron spoke about the “profound transformation" of France’s military operation in Mali and neighboring countries — without giving a timeframe.

-The French operation will be replaced by another cooperation and support mission of French troops that will further rely on regional partners and continue to focus on fighting Islamic extremists, he said.
+France's Operation Barkhane will formally end, he said, and will be replaced by another mission focused on fighting Islamic extremists that relies more on regional partners.

 “The final goal is to reduce our multiple military deployments” in the region, he said.